 As a community, we must name homelessness as the public health and humanitarian crisis that it is.
 We need compassion and decisive action in recognizing the variety and vulnerability of homeless folks in our community—for examples LGBTQIA+ youth and those who are aging into poverty and homelessness.
 Many in Lane County have experienced homelessness as a result of economic hardship (including the COVID-19 pandemic), a shortage of safe and affordable housing, the inability to find employment, or because of a lack of support for mental health and addiction issues.
 Some of our neighbors are one unexpected car repair or other expense away from losing their homes.
 We have to do what we can to keep our safety net strong and stabilize individuals and families to stop the cycle of poverty and housing instability in Lane County.
 Even if we had no unhoused people today, by this time next year hundreds will have become homeless because of COVID-19, already high rents, stagnant wages, and inadequate services.

-As your Commissioner, I will advocate for the decriminalization of homelessness, directing resources toward crisis, addiction, and mental health support, and for building a robust and varied housing inventory.
+As your Commissioner, I will continue to advocate for the decriminalization of homelessness, directing resources toward crisis, addiction, and mental health support, and for building a robust and varied housing inventory.
 I am committed to approaching this crisis holistically and working cross-jurisdictionally to find immediate and long-term solutions.

 Firstly, we cannot continue to prohibit or cite unhoused people for engaging in basic human activities like using public facilities, resting, sitting, or sleeping.
 District 3 is almost entirely within the City of Eugene and as such issues of public safety are under the Eugene Police Department who are often called to “sweep” unhoused people from public spaces: creating further instability and unsafety in the lives of our unhoused neighbors.
 Attempts to move our neighbors out of sight instead of focusing on the root causes of homelessness and poverty create more problems for our community in the long run.